eh3rrera/project-reactor-course/docs/01-intro-reactive-programming/non-blocking-async-functional.md

 ![Fruit market](images/23.png)

 After picking the fruit you want:
-- You wait for your turn to arrive at the checkout
+- You wait for your turn to arrive at the checkout.
-- The cashier tells you the price
+- The cashier tells you the price.
-- You pay for it
+- You pay for it.
 - And get out of the store.

 Let's say all this took around 10 minutes.